DICA insights improve results for a great variety of clinical conditions

 About the client

 The Dutch Institute for Clinical Auditing (DICA) has developed a blueprint and methodology for clinical registries and benchmarking between healthcare providers.
-DICA facilitates national clinical registries on >20 medical conditions, in a wide range of diseases.
-DICA collaborates with doctors, patients, and insurers, to continuously improve healthcare by fostering learning cycles and increasing the transparency of care delivered.
+DICA facilitates national clinical registries on >20 medical conditions in a wide range of diseases.
+In addition, DICA collaborates with doctors, patients, and insurers, to continuously improve healthcare by fostering learning cycles and increasing the transparency of care delivered.

 We wanted to get clarity on the performance for individual hospitals while advancing the quality of care in the Netherlands as a whole.Eric Hans Eddes, Director DICA (Dutch Institute for Clinical Auditing)

-To build a robust benchmarking platform that would meet DICA’s needs, a partnership with MRDM (part of LOGEX) was established.
-MRDM specializes in capturing, processing, and distributing data and information on clinical outcomes, where DICA covers the methodology.
+DICA established a partnership with MRDM (part of LOGEX) to build a robust benchmarking platform.
+MRDM specializes in collecting, processing, and distributing data and information on clinical outcomes, where DICA covers the methodology.

-In the last 10 years, with the colorectal cancer surgery registry as a tipping point, DICA and MRDM gradually developed a robust benchmark platform, that today, shows the performance of healthcare institutes relative to their peers, based on standard KPIs developed by medical associations that are methodologically supported by DICA.
+DICA and MRDM gradually developed a robust benchmark platform in the last ten years, with the colorectal cancer surgery registry as a tipping point.
+The platform shows the performance of healthcare institutes relative to their peers, based on standard KPIs developed by medical associations that DICA methodologically supports.